orestesleal/grep_egrep_sed_awk/README.md

 AA:BB:CC:DD:EE:FF will match but also AA.BB.CC.DD.EE.FF and AA-BB-CC-DD-EE-FF

 =oui.sh=
-# Description: Extract Ethernet Mac Addresses from an input file
-#              and look for the vendor in the OUI db.
-The DB will
-#              be downloaded in case it doesn't exist.
+Parse ethernet mac addresses from the file passed as input in the first argument and then use the oui.txt Vendor DB for getting the vendor for each MAC address.